 Potential Future Carbon Tax Options

 Following a WCI benchmarking symposium held on May 19, 2010, stakeholders to this initiative developed a final white paper which explored “Issues and Options for Benchmarking Industrial Greenhouse Gas Emissions”.
 According to the paper, State and federal policy makers were still considering several approaches to achieving emissions benchmarks (once finalized) including the use of Voluntary Performance Goals, a “Cap and Trade” system, or Regulatory GHG performance standards.
 The 2012 Washington Energy Strategy suggested an alternative to the carbon tax or cap-and-trade system of carbon pricing.
-Instead they suggested a revenue-neutral carbon tax option.
+Instead, they suggested a revenue-neutral carbon tax option.

 Impacts of benchmarking and pending legislation are evident across the state.
-Electric utilities such as Puget Sound Energy have begun to actively implement “Direct Use” efforts in anticipation of impending climate change legislation.
+Electric utilities, such as Puget Sound Energy, have begun to actively implement “Direct Use” efforts in anticipation of impending climate change legislation.
 Since Direct Use is often the most prudent use of energy resources, the Company will carefully monitor how environmentally responsible load switching of this nature would be treated under a cap-and-trade scenario.

 Oregon Building Codes

 While code changes, and their impacts to conservation potential, are primarily monitored by the Energy Trust of Oregon, Cascade also reviews these upcoming changes in order to better understand the viable conservation incentive opportunities that can be offered to its customers.
 Most code changes apply only to new construction or substantial home/facility remodels, and thus it is often critical to maintain incentives for high-efficiency residential gas measures in existing construction even while code tightens.
-In fact, during times of transition to more stringent code, there may be motivation by manufacturers to “push” lower-efficiency equipment in existing structures/dwellings as demand for the equipment is reduced in the new and remodeling market segments.
+In fact, during times of transition to more stringent code, there may be motivation by manufacturers to “push” lower-efficiency equipment in existing structures/dwellings as demand for the equipment is reduced in the new and remodel market segments.
 In a service territory such as Cascade’s, customer gas equipment purchases are often driven by cost-signals.
-Thus incentives are an excellent way to further ensure the installation of high-performance equipment and measures that exceed the code levels for existing construction and avoid lost opportunities for deeper therm savings.
+Thus, incentives are an excellent way to further ensure the installation of high-performance equipment and measures that exceed the code levels for existing construction and avoid lost opportunities for deeper therm savings.

-The OR Building Code Division last updated the Oregon Residential Specialty Code (ORSC) in July, 2011 requiring 10% more efficiency than the previous code had.
+The OR Building Code Division last updated the Oregon Residential Specialty Code (ORSC) in July, 2011, requiring 10% more efficiency than the previous code had.
 The energy efficiency code (OEESC- Oregon Energy Efficiency Specialty Code) was last updated in 2010.
 The next round of building code revisions for commercial properties will begin in 2012 with execution occurring in 2013.
 This series of updates generally reoccurs a year after the three-year International Code Council model code is updated, thus enabling us to periodically monitor probable changes in the codes.
 Cascade will continue to monitor these changes as they develop.

 Gas Heating Potential and UM 1565